bleeiter/redirect.rr/README.md

 i wanna make a new website so this probably will be deleted

 # index.html v0.2
-the v0.2 uses google drive and it's 4k 60 fps, you can use it when index.html v0.2 it's ready. v0.2 have so much problems so if you wanna use it beware
+the v0.2 uses google drive and it's 1080p (probably i change it to 480p or 720p) 60 fps, you can use it when index.html v0.2 it's ready. v0.2 have so much problems so if you wanna use it beware